 So pH in hair care should be a real concern.
 In that same study, the researchers found that of mass brands, 66% of the shampoos had an alkaline pH.
 Professional or prestige brands scored better, with only 25% having an alkaline pH.
 (Dandruff shampoos scored the worst, with 81% having a higher pH.)

-So how do you know if your shampoo's pH is doing you harm?
+So how do you know if your shampoo's pH is affecting your hair?
 "You're going to notice your scalp is dry and irritated, and for your hair, you might notice more frizz," says hairstylist Levi Monarch.

 If you suspect this is you, there are a few things you can do.
 The first step is to nix sulfates, if you haven't already.
 (Part of what makes sulfates so drying is the fact that they are anionic detergents, which strip hair's nutrients and leave an alkaline residue in its place.)
 Instead, look for shampoos with balancing, fatty-acid-derived surfactants, like sodium cocoyl isethionate and sodium methyl cocoyl taurate.
 "For a while we thought surfactants were bad for your hair and you were never supposed to use them, but these ones derived from coconuts work really well and won't fade color," says Thompson.

 But even if you've done that, your pH can be altered naturally through your water or other environmental aggressors.
 "Water's pH can vary, but it's usually around a 7—so when you wash it, you are bringing your hair's pH up to a mid 6—that's the same pH as a demi-permanent color," says Thompson.
 "And that's every time you wash your hair."
 So one more thing you can try is an acidic hair rinse.
-These are typically made with acidic apple cider vinegar: "These are going to balance the pH level of the scalp and close the cuticle, so your hair is smoother and shinier," says Monarch.
+These are products typically made with acidic apple cider vinegar, but you can also DIY your own apple cider vinegar hair rinse.
+"These are going to balance the pH level of the scalp and close the cuticle, so your hair is smoother and shinier," says Monarch.
 But never put just straight vinegar on your hair; you'll go too far toward the other end of the pH spectrum.

-So until shampoos and other hair products start slapping their pH on their product labels (I don't think it's that crazy of an idea; some brands in Europe already do it!), there's no way to tell how alkaline your wash is.
+So until shampoos and other hair products start slapping their pH on their product labels (some brands in Europe already do it!), there's no way to tell how alkaline your wash is.
 But with these general guidelines, you'll be better equipped to figure it out on your own.

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.